matthewsparr/POD-SNMP/README.md

-# PODSNMP
+# POD-SNMP
-Simulation framework for political opinion dynamics on social news and media platforms (PODSNMP)
+Simulation framework for political opinion dynamics on social news and media platforms (POD-SNMPs)